Skip to Main Content

 Reproduction

 Reproduction occurs in fall through winter when males and females move to their wintering sites.
 Females will form maternity groups of a few to as many as 100 individuals.
 Through delayed fertilization, a single litter is produced in late spring or early summer (early June through mid-July).
-Gestation is about 55 to 100 days; the young begin to fly at about three weeks, and are weaned at about 6 weeks of age.
+Gestation is about 55 to 100 days; the young begin to fly at about three weeks and are weaned at about six weeks of age.

 Conservation